chorong8883/threadingwebdriver/README.md

 # threadingwebdriver
 Selenium webdriver using a thread.
+(Available chrome only now.)